Use the link on the left to access our cable sizing application. Manage and size all your cables, from low voltage to 33 kV.

 - metallic armour: flat wire, round wire or double tape (sometimes braided)

 Given the large variety of cables available, it is not possible to cover all constructions.
-With myCableEngineering we use the following typical pattern:
+However, typically cable construction will have the following pattern: